-The top 33 iconic buildings in Toronto by neighbourhood
+The 35 most iconic buildings in Toronto by neighbourhood

 Amidst the wall of condos that lines the waterfront, the now-small seeming Harbour Commission Building is a throwback to the area's history.
 It's an elegant Beaux-Arts building that once sat at the end of a pier at the southern most tip of downtown Toronto, but which has now been subsumed by development.

 The Campbell Block serves as something of an entranceway to the Junction.
-Completed in 1888 to the designs of architect James Augustus Ellis the building had fallen into into disrepair until a recent restoration revealed its former glory (even if they got a few details wrong).
+Completed in 1888 to the designs of architect James Augustus Ellis the building had fallen into into disrepair until a restoration a few years ago revealed its former glory.

-Soon to be the future home of MOCA and the centrepiece of a burgeoning neighbourhood, the Tower Automotive Building hovers above the Lower Junction Triangle as a monument to our industrial past.
+The home of MOCA and the centrepiece of a burgeoning neighbourhood, the former Tower Automotive Building still hovers above the Lower Junction Triangle as a monument to our industrial past.

 A collaboration between Chicago architect Henry Ives Cobb and E.J.
 Lennox (of Old City Hall and Casa Loma fame), the King Edward Hotel opened in 1903 and has remained one of the most stately in Toronto.
 Originally opened with 400 rooms, an addition in 1922 brought the number up to over 500.